-So if you want to keep in the loop on the major WordPress updates, dive into the behind-the-scenes WordPress life and explore more resources and tools on a regular basis, feel free to subscribe to the following resources.
+So if you want to keep in the loop on the major WordPress updates, dive into the behind-the-scenes WordPress life, and explore more resources and tools on a regular basis, feel free to subscribe to the following beginner WordPress resources.

 A bunch of great links in every issue is delivered to your inbox every week with the MasterWP newsletter.
-A lot of research and preparation go into creation of each newsletter, so you can rely on it when it comes to WordPress news and guides.
+A lot of research and preparation goes into the creation of each newsletter, so you can rely on it when it comes to WordPress news and guides.